|Nutrition Facts (per serving)|

 Add a full bottle of dry white wine.

-Cut an apple, pear, and orange into slices and add them to the pitcher.
+Cut an apple, pear, and orange into slices and add them to the pitcher along with 3 cinnamon sticks.
 Cover with plastic wrap and refrigerate overnight to let the flavors marry.

 - The sangria is a 60-ounce punch recipe, the perfect size for the average serving pitcher.
-It's enough for 15 four-ounce servings.
+It's enough for 15 (4-ounce) servings.

 - Like most sangria recipes, you'll want to make this punch up the night before you intend to serve it.
 Refrigerating the beverage overnight with fresh fruit slices allows the flavors to marry and create a cohesive, complex taste.

 - For the best flavor, brew the tea with hot water and use the time suggested on the label or box.
 Place it in the refrigerator to chill for about one hour.

 - You can make cinnamon syrup at home in less than an hour—just be sure to chill it before making the sangria.
 Alternatively, it's a popular flavor for beverage syrups, and you can likely find it with other coffee sweeteners at well-stocked markets.

 The tea and fruit juice brings this sangria down to a strength similar to the average wine, despite the full cup of liquor.
 You can expect its alcohol content to be around 10 percent ABV (20 proof).
 That's the perfect strength for a party punch, and you shouldn't have to worry about your guests getting tipsy after a glass or two.